Last Updated:

 Wealthy philanthropists have also tended to see their philanthropy in a fairly linear fashion and completely unrelated to their investments and their lifestyle choices.

-In a world facing a climate, environment and multiple other crises – that old school model is no longer fit for purpose.
+With so many people and species now facing unsafe living conditions, that old school model is no longer fit for purpose.

-Increasing understanding of the negative impact of a traditional investment portfolio has led those aware of issues such as the climate crisis to consider excluding certain types of investments (such as fossil fuels) from their portfolios.
+Increasing understanding of the negative impact of a traditional investment portfolio has led those aware of issues affecting safe living conditions, such as dangerous climate change, to consider excluding certain types of investments (such as fossil fuels) from their portfolios.

-The next step on from that is to invest in funds/listed companies creating positive impact – such as renewables.
+The next step on from that is to invest in funds/listed companies helping to reduce the pollution and other conditions creating unsafe living conditions – such as companies delivering renewable energy.

-Moving on from that, you can invest in start up companies developing and implementing solutions to the environmental crisis, eg circular economy business models.
+Moving on from that, you can invest in start up companies developing and implementing solutions to replace the things causing unsafe living conditions, eg offering reusable solutions in place of single use.

-We recommend that your portfolio should include pots for all of the above as just excluding bad impact investments isn’t the same as investing for good impact.
+To use your wealth to help protect safe living conditions I suggest that your portfolio should include pots for all of the above as just excluding investments that cause harm isn’t the same as investing to protect life on earth.

 Philanthropic loans enable minimum wastage of precious funds on: